Luke-Wei/CV/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a incoming Ph.D student at University of Manchester.
+I am an incoming Ph.D student at the University of Manchester.
 I receive my Master degree from Shanghai University.
 My research interests include Statistical machine learning, Bayesian Optimization, and Computer Vision.
 I worked as a research assistant at the Institute of Inforcom Research, A*Star for half a year in 2023.
 {style="text-align: justify;"}